Conflux-Chain/conflux-rust/internal_contract/README.md

 + `deposit(uint amount)`: The caller can call this function to deposit some tokens to Conflux Internal Staking Contract.
 The current annual interest rate is 4%.
 + `withdraw(uint amount)`: The caller can call this function to withdraw some tokens to Conflux Internal Staking Contract.
 It will trigger a interest settlement.
 The staking capital and staking interest will be transferred to the user's balance in time.
 All the withdrawal applications will be processed on a first-come-first-served basis according to the sequence of staking orders.
-+ `lock(uint amount, uint duration)`: This function is related with Voting Rights in Conflux.
++ `vote_lock(uint amount, uint unlock_block_number)`: This function is related with Voting Rights in Conflux.
 Staking users can choose the voting amount and locking maturity by locking a certain amount of CFX in a certain maturity from staking.
+The `unlock_block_number` is measured in the number of blocks since genesis block.